louisecch/nouri/README.md

 # Chibo - AI-Powered Meal Tracker

+Renamed from Nouri as apparently a dozen others have already GPT-ed this name, I came up with the name non-GPT way.

+Drawing from cibo (food in Italian 🇮🇹) and chi, the Chinese idea of life energy (qi / 氣), Chibo believes good food should support a long life without feeling like a sacrifice.

 Track your meals with photos and get instant AI-powered nutrition insights.
 Chibo uses OpenAI Vision to identify your food and calculate health scores, making mindful eating effortless.

 ## Features